 By March 1971, Big 5 had grown to 19 stores, at which point the Company was acquired by Thrifty Drug Stores, the West Coast's largest chain of drug stores.
 Big 5 operated as a subsidiary of Thrifty for the next 21 years.
 With Robert Miller still leading the Company he helped found, Big 5 continued to prosper.
 By 1992, Big 5 had grown to 140 stores in California, Nevada, and Washington.
 To support our growth, the company built a 440,000 square foot distribution center in Fontana, California that was twice the size of our previous facility.

 Big 5 Is Acquired By Leonard Green & Partners in 1992

 In 1992, Company management acquired Big 5 in conjunction with Leonard Green & Partners, a Los Angeles private equity firm.
 Robert Miller continued as CEO and Chairman of Big 5, while his son, Steven, was named President and Chief Operating Officer.
 During the first year following the change of ownership, Big 5 opened ten stores, followed by 15 in both 1993 and 1994, and 19 units in 1995.
-In the process of expansion, the chain entered new markets, such as Arizona and Idaho in 1993, and New Mexico, Oregon, and Texas in 1995.
+In the process of expansion, the chain entered the new markets of Arizona and Idaho in 1993, and New Mexico, Oregon, and Texas in 1995.